kiranajith/ENPM661-Projects/README.md

 ## Implementation of A* algorithm on a mobile robot

 ### Problem
-Given a 2D map on with obstacles, the task is to perform A* algorithm on a mobile robot to find an optimal path between the start node and the goal node.
+Given a 2D map with obstacles, the task is to perform A* algorithm on a mobile robot to find an optimal path between the start node and the goal node.

 ### Map
 * Given map